Home

 Believe it or not, it’s actually a sign your products are working.
 They are accelerating your skin’s renewal which is bringing up any underlying breakouts.
 We know it’s hard to wait but in 4-6 weeks, your skin will refresh itself.
 That’s when you’ll see the full effect of your new product [8].

-If you’re ever concerned about how your skin is reacting to a new product, it helps to check in with your practitioner or dermatologist.
+If you’re ever concerned about how your skin is reacting to a new product, it helps to check in with your practitioner.

 What vitamin helps hormonal acne?